What are nutrients?

 Taurine is essential to include in your cat’s diet because they can’t produce it themselves.
 If a cat’s food is too low in taurine they become deficient in it, which can cause a variety of serious health problems.

 It can, for example, lead to their retinas degenerating and them becoming blind.
 It can slow their growth and affect their ability to reproduce.
-And there’s also a link between taurine deficiency and a heart condition called dilated cardiomyopathy (DCM).
+In cats there’s also a link between taurine deficiency and a heart condition called dilated cardiomyopathy (DCM).

 How much taurine do cats need?

-For commercial pet food, the minimum taurine requirement for adult cats is 25mg/100 kcal of dry food and 50mg/100 kcal for canned foods (The Association of American Feed Control Officials Publication, 2018).
-However, taurine requirements can vary per cat, so it’s always best to consult your vet if you’re worried that your cat isn’t getting enough.
+For commercial pet food, the minimum taurine requirement for adult cats is 25 mg/100 kcal of dry food and 50 mg/100 kcal for canned foods (The Association of American Feed Control Officials Publication, 2021).
+However, taurine requirements can vary per cat, so it’s always best to consult your veterinarian if you’re worried that your cat isn’t getting enough.

 The benefits of taurine for dogs